 Now things are getting interesting!
 Let's all enjoy DeepBody with NBM.

-The Nishino Method breathing school has a wide age range of trainees from elementary school students to 95 years old retirees across Japan and from other countries, and the trainees from various professional fields and walks of life continue enjoying their training for years.
-These are some of the striking written testimonials from our trainees.
+The Nishino Method Headquarters has a wide range of trainees of various ages, from elementary school students to retirees at the age of 96, from Japan and other countries.
+Trainees from different professional fields and walks of life continue to enjoy their training for years.
+Here are some of the striking written testimonials from our trainees outside of Japan.

 Timur Ucmak, M.D., Ph.D.